-What are the different kinds of veterinary jobs and careers?
+What are the different kinds of Veterinary Jobs & Careers?

-Whether you’re particularly detail-oriented or more focused on “the big picture”; wanting to flex your science brain or your creative side; an intellectual problem-solver or a nurturer; or seeking a sociable daily working hub or a quiet office environment where you can focus, there’s likely a veterinary job to meet your ideal career requirements.
+Whether you’re particularly detail-oriented or more focused on “the big picture”; wanting to flex your science brain or your creative side; an intellectual problem-solver or a nurturer; or seeking a sociable daily working hub or a quiet office environment where you can focus, there’s likely a veterinary job to meet your ideal career and work-life balance needs.

-So whether you are a veterinarian, veterinary nurse, or technician or just love working with animals, here are a few of the different ways you can work within the animal health industry, in a manner that will play to your specific skills, strengths, and interests…
+So whether you are a veterinarian, veterinary nurse, or vet technician, here are a few of the many other ways you can still work within the veterinary industry…

 Veterinary clinical work may involve general practice or emergency work, with companion animals, large animals, or a mix of both.
 Many vets enjoy the wide variety of professional duties they can practice within a single day, from consulting, performing routine or emergency surgeries, managing hospital patients, triaging emergency cases, and performing point-of-care diagnostics.